kramble/DE0-Nano-BitCoin-Miner/Mojo_LX9/README.txt

 Changes
 -------
 2013-06-16:11:30 Initial release
-2013-06-16:14:30	Changed CTR_SIZE from 7 to 8 in serial.v to support faster clock
+2013-06-16:14:00 Changed CTR_SIZE from 7 to 8 in serial.v to support faster clock
-					Generated new bitsteams (NB the previous .bin is invalid, do not use) Added serial_rx_debounce.v (used for testing @4800baud, not for Mojo)
+                 Generated new bitsteams
+                 Added serial_rx_debounce.v (used for testing @4800baud, not for Mojo)

 ---------------------------------------------------------------------------
 TODO...